Helically Symmetric Experiment: Background

-A stellarator is a magnetic confinement fusion device that uses external magnetic coils to generate all of the magnetic fields needed to confine the high temperature plasma.
-In contrast, in tokamaks and reversed field pinches, the magnetic field is created by the interaction of external magnets and an electrical current flowing through the plasma.
-The lack of this large externally driven plasma current makes stellarators suitable for steady-state fusion power plants.
+A stellarator is a magnetic confinement fusion device that uses external magnetic coils to generate the magnetic fields needed to confine the high temperature plasma.
+In tokamaks and reversed field pinches, part of the necessary magnetic field is created by the interaction of external magnets and an electrical current flowing through the plasma.
+Stellarators may or may not have a large plasma current, and do not require one.
+Lack of a large plasma current makes a device suitable for steady-state fusion power plants.

-However, due to non-axisymmetric nature of the fields, old stellarators have a combination of toroidal and helical modulation of the magnetic field lines, which leads to high transport of plasma out of the confinement volume at fusion-relevant conditions, solved in the Wendelstein 7-X which has a better particle confinement than the expected in ITER, and achieve plasma duration of 30 minutes.
+However, due to non-axisymmetric nature of the fields, old stellarators have a combination of toroidal and helical modulation of the magnetic field lines, which leads to high transport of plasma out of the confinement volume at fusion-relevant conditions.
 This large transport in old stellarators can limit their performance as fusion reactors.

+This loss of plasma can be reduced by tailoring the magnetic field geometry, for example by approximating a "quasi-symmetry".
+Quasi-helical symmetry used by HSX is one form of quasi-symmetry.
+The concept was proposed theoretically in 1983 by Allen Boozer.
+A usable approximation was first demonstrated numerically in 1988 by Jürgen Nührenberg.

-This problem can be largely reduced by tailoring the magnetic field geometry.
-The dramatic improvements in computer modeling capability in the last two decades has helped to "optimize" the magnetic geometry to reduce this transport, resulting in a new class of stellarators called "quasi-symmetric stellarators".
-Computer-modeled odd-looking electromagnets will directly produce the needed magnetic field configuration.
-These devices combine the good confinement properties of tokamaks and the steady-state nature of conventional stellarators.
-The Helically Symmetric Experiment (HSX) at the University of Wisconsin-Madison is such a quasi-helically symmetric stellarator (helical axis of symmetry).
+Improvements in computer modeling capability have since made such configurations easier to calculate.
+Numerically calculated electromagnets shapes can directly produce a magnetic field configuration that combines the good confinement properties of tokamaks and the steady-state nature of conventional stellarators.
+Proving that such a machine can be built, and that it actually reduces transport as predicted, were the design goals of HSX.

+Another successful result was obtained with the large optimised stellarator Wendelstein 7-X, which has a better particle confinement than that expected in ITER and achieves plasma duration of 30 minutes.
+Wendelstein 7-X does not use quasi-symmetry as the basis of its optimization.

 Device

 The magnetic field in HSX is generated by a set of 48 twisted coils arranged in four field periods.
-HSX typically operates at a magnetic field of 1 Tesla at the center of the plasma column.
+HSX typically operates at a magnetic field of 1 tesla at the center of the plasma column.
 A set of auxiliary coils is used to deliberately break the symmetry to mimic conventional stellarator properties for comparison.

 The HSX vacuum vessel is made of stainless steel, and is helically shaped to follow the magnetic geometry.

 Plasma formation and heating is achieved using 28 GHz, 100 kW electron cyclotron resonance heating (ECRH).
 A second 100 kW gyrotron has recently been installed on HSX to perform heat pulse modulation studies.